-Camp Woodland is located near the north shore of Oneida Lake in Constantia, New York.
+Camp Woodland is located near the north shore of Oneida Lake in Constantia, N.Y.
 Woodland is available year-round, with cabins for the cold winter months.
-During the summer months Camp Woodland is the home of the Longhouse Council’s Cub Scout Resident Camps and National Youth Leader Training.
+During the summer Camp Woodland is the home of the Longhouse Council’s Lowanne Nimat Lodge, Cub Scout Resident Camps, and National Youth Leader Training.

 Site Reservation Information